bitovi/bitops/docs/custom-image.md

         plugin: plugin-name-1
 ```

-In the above example we define 2 plugins that BitOps will install, `plugin-name-1` and `plugin-name-2`.

-In the deployment section we specify 3 alias' that we will act on in our ops_repo.
-We also specify which plugin we'd like to make that action.

-So continuing with our example above, the ops_repo would look like;
+So continuing with our example, the ops_repo would look like;
 ```
 OPS_REPO/
     ENV/